mvolkmann/blog/src/flutter.md

   - Install the "Flutter" extension.
   - Select "Flutter: Launch Emulator" from the Command Palette.
   - Select a device type.
+  - If the device name in the lower-right reads "Chrome (web javascript):", click it and then click "Enable android for this project".
+    Click the device name again and click "Enable iOS for this project".

 ## Tools